FormidableLabs/react-live/README.md

 This component renders any error that occur while executing the code, or transpiling it.
 It passes through any props to a `pre`.

-> Note: Right now the component unmounts, when there’s no error to be shown.
+> Note: Right now when the component unmounts, when there’s no error to be shown.

 ### &lt;LivePreview /&gt;